-A.7 Arrangements for Temporary Land for Camp The Contractor will obtain consent from landowners in writing for temporary use of land for labour camp, etc. Contractor PIU, TAQAC A.8 Tree cutting About 15 trees of indigenous type are coming close to the road pavement on both valley and hillside and may be required to be cut down.
-These may possess the visibility and safety issues for the traffic movement.
-However, every effort will be taken to avoid unnecessary cutting.
-Loss of trees will be compensated by 1:6 ratio (i.e. for loss of 1 tree 6 trees will be planted) or greater and transplantation of the same trees may be undertaken, wherever applicable.
-Replantation will be taken along identified hill/ valley sections prone to erosion/ slips and other stability issues to strengthen the slopes.
-PIU/ Line Department and Contractor PMU TAQAC A.9 Safeguarding of Trees and Plantation · Contractor PMU, PIU, TAQAC A.10 Construction Vehicles, Equipment and Machinery All vehicles and equipment to be procured for the proposed up-gradation works of road subproject will conform to the relevant Bureau of Indian Standard (BIS) norms.
+A.8 Safeguarding of Trees and Plantation Trees close to the RoW will be marked with horizontal reflective strips before the commencement of works.
+These trees in the construction zone will be covered/ wrapped with protective green mesh fibre cloth around the base tree trunk area by 6 feet in height.
+No stockpiling of any construction will be allowed around or close to trees.
+No concreting shall be allowed around the trees and all excavation activities shall be done only in consultation with the Environmental Specialist of PMU.
+Contractor PMU, PIU, TAQAC A.9 Construction Vehicles, Equipment and Machinery All vehicles and equipment to be procured for the proposed improvements & up-gradation works of roads under Package-1 will conform to the relevant Bureau of Indian Standard (BIS) norms.
 The discharge standards promulgated under the Environment Protection Act, 1986 and Motor Vehicles Act, 2019 will be strictly adhered to.
 The silent/quiet equipment like DG set as per regulations will be used at the construction site or labour camp.
-The contractor will maintain records of Pollution Under Control (PUC) certificates for all vehicles used during the contract period, which will be produced to PIU for Monitoring and whenever required.
-Contractor PIU, TAQAC

-A.11 Arrangement for Construction Water The contractor shall source construction water preferentially from surface water bodies/nearby rivers in the project area.
+The contractors will maintain records of Pollution Under Control (PUC) certificates for all vehicles used during the contract period, which will be produced to PIU for Monitoring and whenever required.
+Contractor PIU, TAQAC A.10 Arrangement for Construction Water The contractor shall source construction water preferentially from surface water bodies/nearby rivers in the project area.
 The contractor shall be allowed to pump only from the surface water bodies.
 Boring of any tube wells shall be prohibited.
 Necessary permission for use of water will be obtained from competent authority.
 To avoid disruption/disturbance to other water users, the contractor shall extract water from fixed locations.
 The contractor shall consult the local people before finalization the locations.
 Contractor can extract ground water only in case surface water sources are not available and that too only after proper permission from Central Ground Water Authority.
-Contractor PIU, TAQAC A.12 Sand (all river beds used directly or indirectly for the project) If the supplier of sand is another (third) party, the authentic copy of lease agreement that has been executed between the local Tehsildar and the supplier has to be submitted to PIU/PMU of the project, before any procurement is made from such a site.
+Contractor PIU, TAQAC A.11 Sand (all river beds used directly or indirectly for the project) If the supplier of sand is another (third) party, the authentic copy of lease agreement that has been executed between the local Tehsildar and the supplier has to be submitted to PIU/PMU of the project, before any procurement is made from such a site.
 Environmental clearance for stone quarry and borrow area.
-Contractor PIU, PMU A.13 Labour Requirement The contractor preferably will use unskilled/semiskilled labour from local areas to give the maximum benefit to the local community to avoid any additional stress on the existing facilities (medical services, power, water supply, etc).
-At an average >120 labours/ day will be required during construction stage depending upon extent of construction work.
-Contractor PIU, PMU, TAQAC A.14 Traffic Management Plan- Planning for Traffic Diversions and Detours Detailed traffic control plans shall be prepared by the contractor and same shall be submitted to the PIU for approval.
-The traffic control plans shall contain details of temporary diversions, traffic safety arrangements including night time safety measures, details of traffic arrangement after cessation of work each day, safety measures undertaken for transport of hazardous materials and arrangement of flagmen etc to regulate traffic congestion.
-The contractor shall provide specific measures for safety of pedestrians and workers as a part of traffic control plans.
-The contractor shall ensure that the diversion/detour is always maintained in running condition, particularly during the monsoon to avoid disruption to traffic flow.
-The Contractor shall also inform local community about diversion in traffic routes and pedestrian access arrangements with assistance from PIU.
-Contractor PIU, TAQAC
+Contractor PIU, PMU

+A.12 Labour Requirement The contractor preferably will use unskilled/semiskilled labour from local areas to give the maximum benefit to the local community to avoid any additional stress on the existing facilities (medical services, power, water supply, etc).
+At an average >125 labours/ day will be required during construction stage depending upon extent of construction work.
+Contractor PIU, PMU, TAQAC A.13 Traffic Management Plan- Planning for Traffic Diversions and Detours Contractor PIU, TAQAC